soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-DestinyObjectiveStatEntryDefinition.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-Defines the conditions under which stat modifications will be applied to a Character whileparticipating in an objective.
+Defines the conditions under which stat modifications will be applied to a Character while participating in an objective.

 ## Schema
 * **Schema Type:** Definition